krish-e/Banglore-ward-data-visualized/README.md

-# Indian Government Data Project
+# Visualizing Banglore City Ward data

-Welcome to the Indian Government Data Project repository!
 This repository showcases sample work from a collaborative project with the goal of making government data available for every Indian citizen.

 ## Overview